openfaas/docs/docs/languages/php.md

 Bear in mind that any tokens used with `--build-arg` will be made available in the final container image.

-[OpenFaaS Standard's](https://openfaas.com/pricing) `faas-cli pro build` has a specific way to handle this without leaking secrets into the final image.
+Use [build secrets](/cli/build/#build-time-secrets) with `faas-cli build` to handle this without leaking secrets into the final image.

 ### PHP Extensions